-The Board of Directors knows of no matters that may be submitted for consideration at the Annual General Meeting other than those referred to in this proxy statement and the possible submission of shareholder resolutions as permitted under French law, as discussed above under "Shareholder Resolutions for the 2023 Annual General Meeting of Shareholders," which may be presented by a shareholder proponent at the Annual General Meeting if submitted by the deadline for such submissions.
+The Board of Directors knows of no matters that may be submitted for consideration at the Annual General Meeting other than those referred to in this proxy statement and the possible submission of shareholder resolutions as permitted under French law, which may be presented by a shareholder proponent at the Annual General Meeting if submitted by the deadline for such submissions.
+No person provided notice to the Company of the names of director nominees for which it intends to solicit proxies as required under Rule 14a-19 of the Exchange Act by the deadline set forth in Rule 14a-19 (which was April 15, 2024).
 Holders of Ordinary Shares who choose to vote by mail may use their proxy card to (i) grant a proxy to the chairperson of the Annual General Meeting to vote on any new matters that are proposed during the meeting, (ii) abstain from voting on such matters (which will not be counted as a vote "FOR" or "AGAINST"), or (iii) grant a proxy to another shareholder, a spouse or a partner with whom the holder of Ordinary Shares is in a civil union to vote on such matters.
 If a holder of Ordinary Shares chooses to grant a proxy to the chairperson of the Annual General Meeting, with respect to either all matters or only any additional matters not disclosed in this proxy statement, the chairperson of the Annual General Meeting shall have discretionary authority pursuant to Rule 14a-4(c) under the Exchange Act and shall issue a vote in favor of adopting such undisclosed resolutions submitted or approved by the Board of Directors and a vote against adopting any other such undisclosed resolutions not submitted or approved by the Board of Directors.
-Ordinary Shares underlying ADSs will not be voted on any matter not disclosed in the proxy statement, except that in the event a new matter is submitted or an existing matter is amended (including during a meeting) in accordance with French law following the date of this proxy statement, then if requested by the Company pursuant and subject to the terms of the deposit agreement, the Depositary will give a discretionary proxy to a person designated by the Company to vote the Ordinary Shares underlying ADSs "AGAINST" such matter.
+Ordinary Shares underlying ADSs will not be voted on any matter not disclosed in the proxy statement, except that if requested by the Company subject to the terms of the deposit agreement, if the holder of an ADS does not provide voting instructions, the Depositary for the ADSs will give a discretionary proxy to a person designated by the Company to vote the Ordinary Shares underlying an ADS, including an ADS held through a broker, bank or other nominee, (i) on each Resolution included in this proxy statement that is not subject to substantial opposition and (ii) against any new matter that is submitted or existing matter that is amended following the date of this proxy statement (including during the Annual General Meeting).
+If such discretionary proxy under the aforementioned clause (i) is granted to the Company to vote on the Resolutions included in this proxy statement, the Company intends to vote in accordance with the Board of Directors' recommendation on each Resolution.